 The Seven Stans

 If you’ve been around Sporcle for even a little while, you’ve probably noticed that we have a slight obsession with the fine nation of Kyrgyzstan.
-Being able to properly spell this country is a bit of a Sporcle rite of passage, and it’s held a special place in our hearts ever since users first struggled to spell it in our Countries of Asia quiz way back when.
+Being able to properly spell this country is a bit of a Sporcle rite of passage, and it has held a special place in our hearts ever since users first struggled to spell it in our Countries of Asia quiz way back when.

 Kyrgyzstan is one of seven Central Asian countries that end with the suffix -stan, and like Kyrgyzstan, these other countries can be tough to spell as well.
 Tajikistan, Kazakhstan, Uzbekistan – correctly typing these out on your first try is no easy task!